What is Internet Fraud?

-Yes - please forward the email as an attachment to firstname.lastname@example.org and it will be added to a list of messages to be blocked.
+Yes, and please report them often!
+ITS Security is happy to investigate.
+Report suspicious emails by clicking the Report Email to ITS Security button in Outlook (including the Outlook mobile app).
+ITS will review your submission and send an email back to you confirming whether or not the email is malicious.
 Note that anyone at the college is subject to phishing, so if you are even remotely suspicious of an email, it's best to err on the side of caution and report it to ITS for further investigation.

 What if I already clicked links in a suspicious email?

 If you clicked on a link in a suspicious email, close your browser immediately.
 Do not open any files if you downloaded them from the link.
 Report the message and the incident to the Service Desk right away.
-If you attempted to log into a site that you thought was authentic and it looks suspicious, you should immediately change your account password if you are on the campus network, or call the Service Desk at 212-746-4878 for assistance.
+If you attempted to log into a site that you thought was authentic and it looks suspicious, you should immediately change your account password, or call the Service Desk at 212-746-4878 for assistance.

 Download our phishing flyers